Git-Leon/whiteboard-session/questions.md

 	* Polymorphism
 		* The ability for an object to take on many forms
 	* Inheritance
-		* The ability for
+		* A mechanism of abstraction
+		* A mechanism of
 	* Encapsulation
+		* A mechanism for abstraction.
-		* A mechanism for abstraction
+		* A mechanism for polymorphism.

 * What is an abstract class?